truefoundry/cognita/docs/LOCAL_SETUP.md

         LOG_LEVEL = "DEBUG"
         ```

+    -   You can also provide `OPENAI_API_KEY` here.

--   Now the setup is done, you can run your RAG locally, an example notebook is provided by the name `RAG_local.ipynb`
+-   Now the setup is done, you can run your RAG locally, an example python script is provided by the name `local_rag.py`.
+The script has code for ingesting data into vector db and answering the query.